IHG Rewards review: Everything you need to know

 This card is affected by the Chase 5/24 rule, which means if you’ve opened 5 or more credit cards from any bank (excluding certain business cards) in the past 24 months, you won’t be approved.
-If you’re new to miles and points or are below 5/24, I suggest you skip this card and apply for more valuable Chase credit cards first.
+If you’re new to miles and points or are below 5/24, you’ll have to weigh this increased offer against the other valuable Chase credit cards first.

 IHG is one of the many programs that allows you to buy points, and it frequently runs discount promotions.
 Each account is allowed to purchase up to 100,000 points per calendar year.
 I recommend you buy these points only if there’s a points sale, you have a specific redemption in mind, and you’ve already confirmed that there are available award rooms on the dates you’re traveling.
 Always check the paid price of the room to be sure you’re getting a better deal with points.

 As an added bonus, IHG Premier card holders get a 20% discount when they purchase points and pay with their IHG credit card.
 However, this perk does not stack with IHG points sales.

 Transfer from Chase Ultimate Rewards (BAD VALUE)

 IHG is a Chase transfer partner.
 If you’re short on points, running out of time and buying points (see above) isn’t an option for you, you might consider transferring Chase Ultimate Rewards points to IHG.
-IHG uses a very inflated award chart, with the most expensive hotels pricing out at 70,000 points per night.
-Still, Chase points only transfer at a 1:1 ratio, the same as Hyatt where the top tier costs half as much.
+IHG uses a very inflated award chart, with the most expensive hotels pricing out at 70,000-100,000 points per night.
+Still, Chase points only transfer at a 1:1 ratio, the same as Hyatt where the top tier costs one-third as much.